 Each student must select a major that reflects the program of study they plan to complete.
-If a student wants to change their major they must have the approval of the department chair of their future major.
-Students may obtain a Change of Major Form from department offices or the Student Services Office.
+Students may obtain a Change of Major Form from department offices or the Student Success Office.
 Change of majors must be requested and approved in writing on the Change of Major Form.

-Students who want to change their major from a Texas Success Initiative (TSI) waived certificate program to an Associate of Applied Science Degree program must visit Student Services to have their TSI status changed.
+Students who want to change their major from a Texas Success Initiative (TSI) waived certificate program to an Associate of Applied Science Degree program must visit Student Success to have their TSI status changed.